Mind-body therapies and cancer

-This section discusses some of the most popular and widely available mind-body therapies used by people with cancer in the UK.
+This section discusses some of the most popular and widely available mind-body complementary therapies used by people with cancer in the UK.

-Mind-body therapies may help you feel less anxious and can improve your mood and the quality of your sleep.
-They can also be used to ease symptoms, such as pain, or to reduce some side effects caused by cancer treatment.
-Some mind-body therapies, such as cognitive-behavioural therapy, were once considered complementary medicine but have become a part of conventional medicine.
+Mind-body therapies are available in many conventional cancer treatment centres.
+They may help you feel less anxious, improve your mood and help you sleep.
+They can also be used to ease symptoms, such as pain, or to reduce side effects caused by cancer treatment.
+We have information about more symptoms and side effects of cancer and its treatments.

 Some NHS services and support groups offer mind-body therapies.
 You can ask if they are provided at your hospital or if they can be accessed through your GP.

 Simple breathing and relaxation exercises can help reduce anxiety and stress.
-As well as calming your mind, they may also reduce muscle tension and positively affect the parts of the nervous system that control blood pressure and the digestive system.
-Relaxation can sometimes be used together with meditation and visualisation.
+As well as calming your mind, they may also reduce muscle tension.
+This may have a positive effect on the parts of the nervous system that control blood pressure and the digestive system.
+Relaxation is sometimes used together with meditation and visualisation.

 Almost everyone can use relaxation techniques.
 You can learn them as part of a group or at home using a CD.
-You can get relaxation CDs and audio tapes from organisations such as Talking Life, Penny Brohn Cancer Care or the Pain Relief Foundation.
+You can get relaxation CDs from organisations such as Talking Life, Penny Brohn Cancer Care or the Pain Relief Foundation.